 Write down the contact information for everyone in your household.
 Also include other important contact information such as medical facilities, doctors, schools, veterinarians, insurance companies, and other services you may need in an emergency.
 Use the Free Family Communications Check-List and Wallet Contact Card.
 Scan Download for free.
-Scan the QR Code or download: rickcasehurricaneguide.com
+Click or Scan the QR Code to download.